forexample/generate-known/README.md

 ...
 ```

-Change python script so that `A1.cpp` emits other message (important to change both script and some file, see details below).
+Change python script so that `A1.cpp` emits other message (important to change the script so that generated result `A1.cpp` will change, not only python code, see details below).
 Note that only one file rebuild:
 ```bash
 > grep new script.py
   return "Hello from A1 (new)";